 Furthermore, simulations foster a culture of constant alertness and improve response times to real threats.

 The expansion of remote work and the use of personal devices for work purposes demand clear security rules.
-Policies should include:

 The goal is to ensure that, regardless of where they connect, collaborators maintain the same protection standards as within the corporate infrastructure.